 Lake Maggiore’s landscape features prestigious vineyards which gives it a slight rural atmosphere.
 Among the excellent wines produced in this area, is Nebbiolo red wine from the Novara hills, Ghemme Docg, Prunent, Cà d’Matè and Nouv Bruschett, which pair perfectly well with red meat and cheeses.
 The red, white and rosé wines of Angera are also famous, called “Ronchi Varesini”.

 “if you had a heart and a shirt, you would sell your shirt and visit the surroundings of Lake Maggiore.”

 This is what the writer Stendhal quotes in his writings.

 Indeed, many are the writers and artists who were inspired by Lake Maggiore to complete their works, considered the most beautiful in the world.
 Montesquieu defines it as a fairy world while Flaubert describes it as “sensual and refined”.

 We are speaking about a lake which preserves historical and cultural heritage of great value.

 The first settlements date back to the Celts and the Gauls, but also the Barbarians and the Romans stopped there until the most recent period of the aristocratic Borromeo family.

 The monuments recount the history of Lake Maggiore, but not only those.
 There are also events such as the Giro d’Italia in the 50’s whose memories recur along the lake front of Pallanza.

 Not to mention the beauty of the 3 small islands which together make up the Borromean islands and contain great artistic and natural heritage of noble villas and elegant gardens such as the wonderful botanical garden of Villa Taranto in Pallanza.

-1 Bike hotel on Lake Maggiore
+Bike hotels on Lake Maggiore